 Urban and Regional Economics

-♦ Was awarded the ‘Top Rated Programme’ distinction 2017.
-Students are very pleased with the scientific training and the teaching staff.
+♦ Was awarded the ‘Top Rated Programme’ distinction 2017 ánd the ‘Top Rated Programme’ distinction 2018.
+Students are very pleased with the attainability, academic education and study guidance.

 Scroll down to read what students say.